d-bell-proffesionally/d-bell-proffesionally/README.md

 d-bell-proffesionally/d-bell-proffesionally is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
 Hi, I'm Durond Bell or I also go by Marsell.
-I have been working in I.T. as a Computer Administrator for the Last 3 years.
-I'm comfortable in a Windows Management environment as well as Linux.
+I have been working in I.T. as a Computer Administrator for the Last 2 years.
+I've worked with both Windows and Linux Machines, and I would rate my compentency somewhere in between PowerUser and Intermediate.

+One of the things that quickly surprised me in I.T. is 1.
+The parabloic learning curve and 2.
+The fact that in this field how you'll never stop learning.

+Being one of the smart kids growing up I never had to really struggle when it came to learning new things.
+But teaching myself to program has been one of my most trying battles.

+But back to my career.

 I've administered Windows Computer and have been working in a Windows Domain for most of my career,